ewerkman/plumber-catalog-original/readme.md

 Instead, with __Plumber Catalog__ you do the following:

 1. Add a dependency on the Plumber.Catalog Nuget package.
+You can use the package manager console and execute the following command: `Install-Package Plugin.Plumber.Catalog` or add a dependency on `Plugin.Plumber.Catalog` using the Nuget Package Manager.
 2. Add some attributes to the `WarrantyComponent` class so it looks like this: